2007 Nissan Pathfinder

 InteriorInside, the Nissan Pathfinder is patterned after the full-size Armada and Titan, although appropriately downsized.

-The three-spoke steering wheel with metallic trim is familiar to anyone familiar with Nissan.
+The three-spoke steering wheel with metallic trim is familiar to Nissan owners.
 A large, round speedometer and tachometer complemented by four smaller gauges fill the top half of the steering wheel opening.
 A column stalk to the left manages the exterior lights, and one to the right runs the windshield wipers and washers.
 Outside mirror and pedals are adjusted with buttons located on the lower dash, to the left of the steering column.
 The ignition key slot is on the dash, which is preferable to being on the steering column.

 The stereo sits uppermost in the center stack, above the climate controls.
 Both are fitted with delightfully basic, intuitively shaped knobs and buttons and easily deciphered displays.
 In models with Nissan's All-Mode 4WD system and electronically controlled transfer case, a large rotary selector is positioned in a panel at the base below a smallish storage bin.
 Stacked vertically to the right of this are two of the four accessory power outlets.
 Atop the dash above the stereo a shallow tray occupies the space reserved for the optional navigation system's pop-up display.
 The navigation system offers a bird's eye view, with map details tracking away to a virtual horizon.
 A bi-level glove box fills the lower part of the dash to the right of the center stack.